 In Figure 12 the total flows for estimates adjusted for changes in political geography are plotted using a broken line and the original estimates with a fixed set of countries throughout the period are plotted using the solid line.
 In comparison to the total flows based on the fixed set of countries, the adjusted estimates previous to 1990 are lower.
-Estimates of both the five and ten-year flows during the earlier periods no longer show a steady increase.
-Instead, global

-&lt;sup>8Estimates for flows in Abel and Sander (2014) incorrectly treat UN stock data for Serbia, Montenegro, Sudan and South Sudan in 1990 and 2000 as separate countries migrant flow numbers remain somewhat level during the late 1970's up until the late 1980's.
+Estimates of both the five and ten-year flows during the earlier periods are less smooth.
+Instead, global migrant flow numbers remain somewhat level during the late 1970's up until the late 1980's.
 Consequently, the percentage of estimated migrants, shown in the bottom panel of Figure 12 during this period falls more sharply than estimates based on a fixed number of countries.